-Google Fuchsia OS is packed with the Ledger system, that store everything in the cloud storage.
+Google Fuchsia OS is packed with the Ledger system, that store everything in the cloud storage and makes it one of the best open source OS.

 Are you wondering ‘what is Google working on?’
 Fuchsia is the answer.
 But what is Fuchsia?
 Let’s dive into it.